 We saw in the data that refunds are better than no returns.
 But what we really want you to focus on is the fact that exchanges are king.
 So, where possible, you need to find opportunities to turn your refunds into exchanges.

 Here are some of the most popular strategies we recommend.
 The basic premise is that you want to apply incentives to exchange.

-Offer free return shipping on exchanges.
+- Offer free return shipping on exchanges.
 For refunds, charge a small shipping fee.
-If you’re not convinced this will be work, check out how effective this approach was for a footwear brand we partner with.
+If you’re not convinced this will work, check out how effective this approach was for a footwear brand we partner with.
 After two months of charging a shipping fee, exchange rates climbed 25.4%, and refund rates went down by 28%.

-Extend the return window for exchanges.
+- Extend the return window for exchanges.
 We recently ran an analysis and found that 80% of the returns we process occurred in the first 21 days.
-Since you know most customers will return their items in three weeks, offer a more generous window for exchanges than refunds like Mizzen + Main.
-This tiered approach shows the customers who are giving your brand a second chance that you value their loyalty and want them to have as much time as they need to get the right product in their hands.
+Since you know most shoppers will return their items in three weeks, offer a more generous window for exchanges than refunds like Mizzen + Main.
+This tiered approach shows the shoppers who are giving your brand a second chance that you value their loyalty and want them to have as much time as they need to get the right product in their hands.